urbas/dotfiles/README.md

 Change the fonts of your terminal to `Inconsolata for Powerline` (the fonts should be already installed).

+# Upgrade dev env

+Find the latest commit in the `nixos-unstable` branch: https://github.com/NixOS/nixpkgs/tree/nixos-unstable

+Then paste that commit into [./.nixpkgs/nixpkgs-src.nix](./.nixpkgs/nixpkgs-src.nix) and update the sha256.

 # Troubleshooting

 ## How to change desktop shortcuts not configurable via Settings in ubuntu?